-The original mosque that was erected in this location is theorised to have been built during the 13th century, stood atop the former palace of a Sultan who had converted to Islam and ordered it to be taken down, erecting a mosque in its place.
-Albeit, little written information is available on the mosque prior to the year 1828, when French explorer René Caillié landed ashore, thereupon depicting this curious infrastructure in his writings.
+The original mosque that was erected in this location is theorised to have been built during the 13th century.
+This stood atop the former palace of a Sultan who had converted to Islam.
+He ordered it to be taken down, erecting a mosque in its place.
+Albeit, little written information is available on the mosque prior to the year 1828.
+This is when French explorer René Caillié landed ashore.
+Thereupon depicting this curious infrastructure in his writings.

 Over the years, the mosque had been reconstructing multiple times and the site has remained an important relic to the people for more than 800 years.
-As the country is relatively poor, the government couldn’t afford to renovate the mosque so all of the reconstructions were done on private funds.
+The country is relatively poor.
+The government couldn’t afford to renovate the mosque so all of the reconstructions were done on private funds.

-Today, the locals actively take part in maintaining the mosque in a communal effort.
-Every year they hold an enticing festival dedicated to the reparation of the mosque with diverse food and music.
-Once the celebration is over, the kids are left to play with the plaster mix so as to stir it, later used to fill up the erosion and cracks in the walls.
+Today, the locals actively take part in maintaining the mosque in a communal effort. .
+Once the celebration is over, the kids are left to play with the plaster mix so as to stir it.
+This is later used to fill up the erosion and cracks in the walls.

-In parallel, workmen climb atop the mosque with all the necessary equipment while the women of the village carry them water throughout the process.
-The first one to do the honours of bringing the plaster is decided by a staple race at the beginning of the festival.
-The elderly, who have taken part in the festival many times, observe patiently as the mosque gradually regains its former glory with a directed common effort.
+In parallel, workmen climb atop the mosque with all the necessary equipment.
+While the women of the village carry them water throughout the process.
+The first one to do the honour of bringing the plaster is decided by a staple race at the beginning of the festival.
+The elderly observe patiently as the mosque gradually regains its former glory with a directed common effort.

 The moment the virus gives out, a marvellous opportunity will present itself for you to take off sightseeing.
-This is when you can finally take your chance to visit the Great Mosque of Djenné, which will undoubtably leave only positive emotions from the unique cultural and human experience you live.
+This is when you can finally take your chance to visit the Great Mosque of Djenné.
+This will undoubtably leave only positive emotions from the unique cultural and human experience you live.